flutter/website/src/ui/layout/tutorial.md

 Add the following code into the `ButtonSection` widget.

-1. Call the `BuildButtonColumn` widget three times, once for each button.
+1. Add three instances of the `ButtonWithText` widget, once for each button.
 1. Pass the color, `Icon`, and text for that specific button.
-1. Align the columns along the main axis with the `MainAxisAlignment.spaceEvenly` enumerated value or `enum`.
+1. Align the columns along the main axis with the `MainAxisAlignment.spaceEvenly` value.
    The main axis for a `Row` widget is horizontal and the main axis for a `Column` widget is vertical.
-   This method, then, arranges the free space in equal amounts before, between, and after each column along the `Row`.
+   This value, then, tells Flutter to arrange the free space in equal amounts before, between, and after each column along the `Row`.

 <?code-excerpt "lib/main.dart (ButtonSection)" title?>
 ```dart